 At the time I was severely disabled and had a very difficult life.
 In this world there was not much to laugh about.
 But I laughed and laughed at the beauty of it all.

-I feel that that laughter has never left me.
-The experience of Spirit flowing through me has become normal in my life...Wonderfully normal.
+I feel that that laughter has never quite left left me.

 I say this Holy Spirit prayer often.